john-savill/plc_build_env/README.md

 This repo will consist of:
  - `.github/` directory for the .yaml that defines the github action workflow.
  - `doc/` directory for the requirements documents (and any relevant documentation).
- - `src/` directory for the .st and .iecst source code
+ - `src/` directory for the .st and .iecst source code.
+ - `assets` diagrams.
+ - `templates` useful templates related to CtrlX app building.

+## Actions

+I have setup a runner on my local RPI 4b for testing.
+It will be left off most of the time for security.
+Dependencies will need to be installed.
+To run: `./actions-runner/run.sh`

 ## Process